Banner Health

 What causes ringworm?

 Ringworm is caused by fungi called dermatophytes.
 These fungi live on the skin, hair and nails.
-They thrive in warm, moist areas.
-That’s why ringworm is more common in places like locker rooms, swimming pools and shared showers.
+Dermatophyte fungi thrive in warm, moist environments and feed on keratin, a protein found in skin, hair and nails.
+That’s why ringworm is more common in places like locker rooms, swimming pools and public showers.

-You can also get it when you share things like towels, clothing or sports gear.
+You can also get it when you share clothing or share personal items like towels, brushes or sports gear.
 Pets like cats and dogs and farm animals like cows and horses can carry the fungus that causes ringworm.
 In rare cases, you can get ringworm from contaminated soil.

 Types of ringworm